Effective June 1, 2024, the Power Supply Adjustment (PSA) is a half-cent credit.

 The PSA is intended to vary and account for changes in power supply costs.
 It is not an increase in our base rates.
 Unlike a base rate increase, the PSA is not fixed and will be adjusted down, should power supply costs decrease

-Since 2005, the PSA has been a charge or credit applied to customer bills based on kWh energy usage.
 The PSA is used to offset the variances that occur over time between the base rate and actual power supply costs.
 It can vary between a one-cent per kWh charge and a half-cent per kWh credit.
 The PSA is reviewed and can be adjusted twice a year to be effective on June 1st and December 1st.
+In December 2022 the PSA moved to a half-cent charge due to extremely high natural gas prices and moved back to a half-cent credit on June 1, 2024.

 Example of where on your bill the Power Supply Adjustment can be found.